Generalized hypergeometric function: The series 2F1

 is a polynomial.
 Up to constant factors and scaling, these are the Jacobi polynomials.
 Several other classes of orthogonal polynomials, up to constant factors, are special cases of Jacobi polynomials, so these can be expressed using 2F1 as well.
 This includes Legendre polynomials and Chebyshev polynomials.

 A wide range of integrals of elementary functions can be expressed using the hypergeometric function, e.g.:

+The series 2F2

+The hypergeometric series ${}_2F_2$ is generally associated with integrals of products of power functions and the exponential function.
+As such, the exponential integral can be written as:

 The series 3F0

-This occurs in connection with Mott polynomials.

-The series 3F1

-This occurs in the theory of Bessel functions.
-It provides a way to compute Bessel functions of large arguments.
+The Mott polynomials can be written as: